Mining Intelligence and News

 SnapshotThe Farellon mine was previously in production dating back to the 1970’s with a reported historical production.
 The decision to re-commence production on the Farellon deposit is not based on a feasibility study of mineral reserves demonstrating economic and technical viability.

-On February 20, 2024, Altiplano changed its fiscal year end from December 31 to March 31 as Altiplano Minerals anticipates that a fiscal year end of March 31 will allow it to complete its audit requirements with greater efficiency and will better align the Corporation's financial reporting periods.
+On February 8, 2024, Altiplano changed its fiscal year end from December 31 to March 31, which will allow it to complete its audit requirements with greater efficiency.
+With this year-end change, the Company will report a one-time transactional period for the fifteen months ended March 31, 2024.

 Owners